Cohomological support varieties of certain monomial ideals: Background

 \end{definition} We will also use $\operatorname{V}_R(M)$ to refer to the support of $\operatorname{Ext}_E(M,k)\otimes_k\overline{k}$, where $\overline{k}$ is an algebraic closure of $k$ which we fix henceforth—these are determinable from each other by the Nullstellensatz.
 It is also worth noting that by \cite[\nopp 1.2.2]{embdef}, if $\operatorname{H}(M)$ is finitely generated over $R$, there exists some such $F$ which is a bounded complex of free $Q$-modules, implying that $\mathcal{C}_E(F)$ is a finite rank free graded $\mathcal{S}$-module, and furthermore that $\operatorname{Ext}_E(M,k)$ is finitely generated over $\mathcal{S}$. \begin{remark} Say that $M$, $N$ are $R$-modules, which may be considered as DG $E$-modules by considering their multiplication by our $e_i$ terms to be zero.
 If one replaces $\operatorname{Hom}_Q(F,k)$ with $\operatorname{Hom}_Q(F,N)$ in (\ref{preC}), we get an expression of $\operatorname{Ext}_E(M,N)$ which can be found in \cite{ag02}.
 If $R$ is a complete intersection, then since $E\to R$ is a quasi-isomorphism this is isomorphic to $\operatorname{Ext}_R(M,N)$.
 This is how Macaulay2 \cite{M2} calculates \texttt{Ext(M,N)}.
 A more general version of (\ref{preC}) where $M$ and $N$ can be any DG $E$-module can be found in \cite{pollitz21}. \end{remark}

-Recent work has endeavored to investigate how much information about $M$ and $R$ is encoded in the CSV.
+Recent work has endeavored to investigate how much information about $M$ and $R$ is encoded in the cohomological support variety.
 This comprises two questions: \begin{itemize} \item What values can $\operatorname{V}_R(M)$ take on?
-(This is known as the \textit{realizability question} for CSVs) \item What do those values tell us about $M$ and $R$? \end{itemize} \begin{theorem}[{\cite[Theorem B]{pollitz21}}] If $Q$ is a regular local ring, $R$ is a complete intersection if and only if $\operatorname{V}_R(R)=\varnothing$. \end{theorem} Let $\operatorname{P}_k^R(t)$ denote the Poincar\'{e} series of $M$ over $R$.
-By \cite[Proposition 3.3.2]{avramov}, every coefficient of the Poincar\'{e} series $\operatorname{P}_k^R(t)$ is bounded above by the corresponding coefficient of the power series
+(This is known as the \textit{realizability question} for cohomological support varieties) \item What do those values tell us about $M$ and $R$? \end{itemize} \begin{theorem}[{\cite[Theorem B]{pollitz21}}] If $Q$ is a regular local ring, $R$ is a complete intersection if and only if $\operatorname{V}_R(R)=\varnothing$. \end{theorem} Let $\operatorname{P}_k^R(t)$ denote the Poincar\'{e} series of $M$ over $R$.
+By, for example, \cite[Proposition 3.3.2]{avramov}, every coefficient of the Poincar\'{e} series $\operatorname{P}_k^R(t)$ is bounded above by the corresponding coefficient of the power series